vincenzomazzeo/map-engine/README.md

 ## Build

-You'll need a machine with minimum Java 6 and Apache Maven 3 installed.
+You'll need a machine with Java 6 or more and Apache Maven 3 installed.

 Checkout: